strands-agents/mcp-server/README.md

 so you can use your favorite AI coding assistant to vibe-code AI agents with the Strands Agents SDK.

+## Prerequisites

+The usage methods below require [uv](https://github.com/astral-sh/uv) to be installed on your system.
+You can install it by following the [official installation instructions](https://github.com/astral-sh/uv#installation).

 ## Installation

 You can use the Strands Agents MCP server with